 4. Do not ever take a loan out for someone in your name

-If your partner has lousy credit history and can't get a loan themselves, that should be warnign enough.
-By taking out a loan in your name, even if its on their behalf, you are 100% liable for paying back every penny, including interest.
-Don't put yourself in a position where you can be left saddled with someone elses debt.
+By taking out a loan in your name, even if its on your partner's behalf, you are 100% liable for paying back every penny, including interest.
+Don't put yourself in a position where you can be left saddled with someone else's debt.

 At the end of the day, it’s difficult enough trying to recover from a broken relationship.
 The last thing you want is to be constantly reminded of your ex-partner by being financially coupled to them for long after the fuzzy feelings have left.
 We're not saying don’t ever financially commit to someone, just that if things do start to go wrong, grab the situation by the horns and make sure you are safe and financially protected so that you can get on with the other difficult business of restarting your life.